LiamSwarbrick/Projects/README.md

 [Feel free to peruse the source code to my program here if you like some C programming like me!](source/c_blockgame_september_snippet/src)

-Programmed so that the Windows API layer is easy simple to port and swap with a cross-platform library.
-Using no libraries was great for learning.
-I implemented my own math library originally ([source here](source/c_blockgame_september_snippet/old_custom_math_src/src_oldcustommath/include/basic_types.h)) but swapped it out for cglm since I could trust its mathematical correctness when debugging rendering errors.
+Programmed so that the Windows API layer is straight forward to swap with a cross-platform library for Linux.
+Using no libraries was great for learning (hence not using GLFW).
+I implemented my own math library originally ([which you can see here](source/c_blockgame_september_snippet/old_custom_math_src/src_oldcustommath/include/basic_types.h)) but swapped it out for [cglm](https://github.com/recp/cglm) since I could trust its mathematical correctness when debugging rendering errors.

-RenderDoc and OpenGL 4.5's debugging API were very useful for GPU debugging, which I needed to do a lot of, especially when building and uploading mesh data for each voxel chunk.
+RenderDoc and OpenGL 4.5's debugging API were very useful for GPU debugging, which I needed to do a lot of, especially for building and uploading the mesh data of each voxel chunk.

 ## 2D Platformer Engine in C